yuchdev/Articles/articles/personal/sol-invictus-10.md

 Sounded right for the parade, yes.
 But I didn't understand the words.

 "Don't worry, the Germans cleaned up the partisans right away," Frank grinned, "They only sing about Schönes Mädchen, beautiful girl.
 Like, the girl broke my heart.
-Fascist songs are not about fascism, but about beautiful girls.
+Fascist songs are not about fascism, they are about beautiful girls.
 That's what our "snowflakes" need to listen instead of Tom Waits.
-In other way, they will meet a real fascist someday and decide that he's a merry chimney sweep…
+Otherwise, they can meet a real fascist someday and decide that he's a merry chimney sweep…

 Apparently, he did not like these "snowflakes".

 "But what should we do," I asked, "if there really is a Fascist at the door?"

-"And what does the word "fascist" mean today?
+"And what does the word "fascist" means today?
 According to one version, this is a man hiding a portrait of Trump at home, according to another – someone who does not have tears coming out fast enough during Greta Thunberg's speech in Davos.
 And if you forget about politics, a fascist is any person who interferes with your comfortable parking.
 Both in physical and spiritual sense…"

 And Frank gave me a whole lecture about the political background of American *politico correctum* – behind it, as he assured me, was an attempt by the transnational financial and information elite to enslave minds in the same way as in past cultures they enslaved bodies, hiding the masters of the world behind a human shield of various teenage Gretas, crippled lesbians (here I lightly slapped him on the forehead), black activists, transgender Muslims and other symbolic staff, any disapproving look in the direction of whose will be fiercely punished.